HsaineAyoubRachidAchraf/System_Hotel_Management/README.md

 7. The application is built using **MVC Model** especially SQLDATABASEMODEL.is responsible for managing of database .
 8. Also we are using **Item Based** especially Listwidget in the form transaction.

-<h2>Code Explanation</h2>
-In our application we are created four dialog  and mainwindow and hotel class contain the implimentation of the methods of each pushbutton

 <h2 align="center">Code Source</h2>
 You will find our code